WebAssembly/component-model/design/mvp/Async.md

 parent `Task` that will receive "progress" events on all child streams/futures that have previously blocked.

+The `T` element type of streams and futures is optional, such that `future` and `stream` can be written in WIT without a trailing `<T>`.
+In this case, the asynchronous "values(s)" being delivered are effectively meaningless [unit] values.
+However, the *timing* of delivery is meaningful and thus `future` and `stream` can used to convey timing-related information.
+Note that, since functions are asynchronous by default, a plain `f: func()` conveys completion without requiring an explicit `future` return type.
+Thus, a function like `f2: func() -> future` would convey *two* events: first, the return of `f2`, at which point the caller receives the readable end of a `future` that, when successfully read, conveys the completion of a second event.

 From a [structured-concurrency](#structured-concurrency) perspective, the readable and writable ends of streams and futures are leaves of the async call tree.
 Unlike subtasks, the parent of the readable ends of streams and future